 - Compatibility: All Intel and AMD sockets

 The CPU cooler arrived in a very neat and decorative box that has a few pictures of the cooler, specs, and key features.
 Once you dive inside the box you have an accessories bag, the Heat Sink Fan, Heat Sink and instructions.
 The Heat Sink was secured with two cardboard supports to try and hold it in place and protect it from damage.
 My cooler arrived with a little bit of damage on the bottom few rows of the fins and a few small dents at the top of a few heat-pipes.
 I wish that there had been better packaging protection or support for the CPU cooler.
-From testing it was determined that the damage was just cosmetic and did not affect how the cooler performed at all, see more under the benchmarks.
+From testing, it was determined that the damage was just cosmetic and did not affect how the cooler performed at all, see more under the benchmarks.

-The accessory box that is included has everything you need from screws, a back plate and both metal fan brackets and rubber fan mounts.
+The accessory box that is included has everything you need from screws, a backplate and both metal fan brackets and rubber fan mounts.

 A Closer Look at the Cooler

 The Fan is the size of a normal 120mm fan.
 It appears in their signature white and red fan color combo with 7 blades.
-It can be secured to the cooler with metal brackets which wrap around and secure to the cooler.
+It can be secured to the cooler with metal brackets that wrap around and secure to the cooler.
 It can also be secured using the provided rubber mounts which limit noise and vibration.